wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 4. **One index per configuration**
     - Significant user complexity.
 Force the user to carefully read the documentation.
     - Totally breaks the dependency tree: `transformers => pytorch`
+    - Different installer tools have varying implementation of [index priority](https://peps.python.org/pep-0766/), which makes the user experience fragile when more than one index is involved.

 ![pytorch selector](../assets/images/pytorch_variant_selector.webp)